Shepard read the passage again, a faint frown creasing her face and causing the glow of the implants under her skin to become more pronounced.

 "No," Shepard grated.
 "But I think we should probably stop this conversation right here.
 I'd prefer to keep things civil."

 Asa tilted his head to one side.
-"You really don't fear magic, do you?" he asked.
+"You really do not fear magic?" he asked.

 "Asa," Shepard's voice held a hint of warning.
 "I said I don't want to get into this with you."